+ Pressure-treated wood framing and plywood, welded steel tube, hardware, paint / 2022

 Thanks to Sheila Novak, Audrey Lopez & the Greenway team, Cynthia Woo & the Pao Arts Center team, and the Soo Hoo sisters!

-YEAR OF THE TIGER is a community pavilion and a site-specific public artwork composed of vibrantly colored seating, podiums and sprawling floor motifs.
-The installation leaps across Mary Soo Hoo Park, embodying the dynamic and bold spirit of the tiger-- this year’s Chinese zodiac animal.
+YEAR OF THE TIGER is a community pavilion and a site-specific public artwork composed of vibrantly colored seating, podium "stages" and a sprawling ground mural.
+Originally installed in Mary Soo Hoo Park, the installation leapt across the plaza, embodying the dynamic and bold spirit of the tiger-- the year’s Chinese zodiac animal.
 As both stage and seating, YEAR OF THE TIGER creates a new, intergenerational hub to gather outdoors, perform, or engage in public programs.

-YEAR OF THE TIGER also honors the legacy of Mary Soo Hoo, for whom this park is named, who was a longtime resident of Boston Chinatown and an ardent community advocate who dedicated decades of her life to forging public and recreational spaces in Boston’s Chinatown.
+YEAR OF THE TIGER honors the legacy of Mary Soo Hoo, for whom the park was named, who was a longtime resident of Boston Chinatown and an ardent community advocate who dedicated decades of her life to forging public and recreational spaces in Boston’s Chinatown.

 + Installed at Mary Soo Hoo Park, Boston Chinatown, MA